 Swap is performed automatically by your brokerage firm.
 However, it’s important to understand how it works and its financial impact on the trade.

 We’ve reviewed just a few elements of the forex market.
-As with all investment opportunities, the forex market has a unique set of risks and benefits, and education is the first step to determine if this is the right opportunity for you.
+As with all investment opportunities, the forex market has a unique set of risks and benefits, and education is the first step to determining if this is the right opportunity for you.